-Points Assessed
+Violation Points Assessed 26.
+Speeding from one (1) to Fifteen (15) MPH over the posted speed limit.
 One (1) point.
+27. Speeding in excess of fifteen (15) MPH over the posted speed limit.
 Two (2) points.
+28. Careless driving.
 One (1) point.
+29. Failure to observe any traffic control device (i.e., stop sign, traffic lights, etc.).
 One (1) point.
+30. Failure to observe any other established driving laws.
 Zero (0) to three (3) points.
+31. Any accident indicating evidence of driver negligence, results in injuries, or demonstrates unsafe driving practices may be charged in this category.
 Zero (0) to eight (8) points.
 (A simple majority of committee members must agree on the number of points assessed.